-As management of Lincoln-Marti Charter Schools, Inc. (Little Havana Campus) (the "School"), we offer readers this narrative overview and analysis of the financial activities of the School for the fiscal year ended June 30, 2014.
+As management of Lincoln-Marti Charter Schools, Inc. (Charter High School of the Americas) (the "School"), we offer readers of the School this narrative overview and analysis of the financial activities of the School for the year ended June 30, 2015.

 Management's discussion and analysis is included at the beginning of the audited financial statements to provide, in layman's terms, the past and current position of the School's financial condition.
-This summary should not be taken as a replacement for the financial statements as a whole, which consists of the financial statements and supplementary information intended to furnish additional detail to support the special purpose financial statements themselves.
+This summary should not be taken as a replacement for the audited financial statements, which consists of the financial statements and supplementary information intended to furnish additional detail to support the special purpose financial statements themselves.